zzs-RedCocoon/tp/docs/UserGuide.md

 2. Johnny English
 ```

-> :exclamation: **Coming soon:** we will add a way to list/search genres, in case the user makes a typo.
+> ❗ **Coming soon:** we will add a way to list/search genres, in case the user makes a typo.

 ## Review a movie you've watched: `review`
 Adds a review for a watched movie.
 The user is first prompted for a text review, which ends once the user